 - North West Regional College

 Essential skills and vocational qualifications – alternative awarding arrangements for Summer 2020

-To make sure that learners are not disadvantaged, those due to undertake essential skills/vocational assessments during Summer 2020 will instead have an assessment based on a calculated approach.
+To make sure that learners are not disadvantaged, those due to undertake essential skills/vocational assessments during Summer 2020 will have, where possible, an assessment based on a calculated approach.
 CCEA has developed a framework and guidelines with Awarding Organisations to deliver fair and reliable outcomes for learners.
 The announcement on the new arrangements is available below:

-If you have any concerns or queries you should make contact with your tutor or Student Support Manager.
+If you have any concerns or queries about your assessment, including what form it will take, you should make contact with your tutor or Student Support Manager.
 The contact details are available on your college website.